Paragon (video game)

-Paragon was a free-to-play multiplayer online battle arena game developed and published by Epic Games.
-Powered by their own Unreal Engine 4, the game started buy-to-play early access in March 2016, and free-to-play access to its open beta started in August 2016.
-Epic Games shut down its servers in April 2018.
+Paragon was a free-to-play multiplayer online battle arena (MOBA) game developed and published by Epic Games, powered by their own Unreal Engine 4.
+The game started buy-to-play early access in March 2016, and then launched free-to-play access to its open beta started in August 2016.
+After failed attempts to make the game sustainable and having trouble keeping a player base, Epic Games made the decision to shut down Paragon servers in April 2018.